Forecasting under model uncertainty:Non-homogeneous hidden Markov models with Polya-Gamma data augmentation: Conclusions

 \section{Conclusions}

-In this paper we have considered inference on predictive Non-Homogeneous Hidden Markov models.
-We allowed different covariates affecting the mean equation and the time-varying transition probabilities.
-Transition probabilities were parametrized via a logistic link.
-Eventhough inference for logistic regression coefficients is considered to be an easy task in the case of using logistic functions for modeling the transition probabilitites of NHHMMs, many proposed algorithms face serious convergence issues.
-Applying the recently proposed P\'{o}lya-Gamma data augmentation scheme of \citet{Po13} we were able to build a stable and accurate MCMC scheme to make inference on the parameters of our model.
-Furthermore, we performed stochastic variable selection using a double reversible jump step in order to determine which covariates affect the series linearly and/or in a non-linear fashion.
-To summarize our approach, we simulated the hidden states using the scaled Forward-Backward algorithm of \citet{Sc02}, simulated the mean equation parameters using a Gibbs step, then we used the P\'{o}lya-Gamma augmentation scheme to simulate the logistic regression coefficients for the transition probabilities and performed a double reversible jump step to choose the covariates that affect the mean equation and the transition probabilities.
-When convergence was achieved we then made one-step-look-ahead predictions.
-To assess the performance of the proposed algorithm, as well as the predictive ability of our model and methods, we conducted a number of simulation experiments.
-Our results have confirmed that our algorithm mixes and converges well and provides accurate estimates of the model's parameters.
-Moreover using the continuous ranked probability score we showed that our model outperforms simpler competing models used as benchmarks in terms of forecasting ability.
-The proposed methodology was applied to realized volatility dataset for predicting future observations and for predictor selection.
-In addition, we identify which predictors affect the series linearly and/or non-linearly.
-The median probability model that is derived with our methodology has 6 predictors.
-In a comparison with the included variables of \citet{Ch12} we find that 4 out of 6 predictors of our model are in common, whereas we do not include 2 predictors that the authors of \cite{Ch12} find significant.
-We reported that using our model we had better predictive ability.
-We believe our empirical findings pave the way for applying complicated Non-Homogeneous Hidden Markov models for predicting financial and economic univariate and possibly multivariate time series.
+In this paper, we considered inference on predictive Non-Homogeneous Hidden Markov Models with P\'{o}lya-Gamma data augmentation.
+Given a common pool of predictors, we allowed for different sets of covariates to affect the mean equation and the time-varying transition probabilities.
+To determine which covariates affect the series linearly and/or non-linearly, we performed stochastic variable selection using a double reversible jump step.
+Additionally, we modeled the probabilities of the transition probability matrix via a logistic link.
+Bayesian inference for the logistic regression model has been recognized as a hard problem -- many of the proposed methodologies face efficiency and convergence issues -- due to the analytically inconvenient form of the model's likelihood function.
+To account for these issues, which are amplified in the more complex setting of NHHMMs, we developed an accurate MCMC inference scheme in this setting, using the recently proposed P\'{o}lya-Gamma data augmentation scheme of \cite{Po13}.
+In each MCMC iteration, we simulated the hidden states using the scaled Forward-Backward algorithm of \cite{Sc02}, the mean equation parameters using a Gibbs step, and the logistic regression coefficients using the P\'{o}lya-Gamma augmentation scheme.
+Finally, we performed a double reversible jump step to choose the covariates that affect the mean equation and the transition probabilities.
+Using the most probable model, the median probability model or Bayesian Model Averaging, we make one-step-look ahead predictions, within the Bayesian framework.
+To assess the performance of the proposed algorithm and the predictive ability of our model, we conducted an extensive number of simulation experiments.
+The results showed that our algorithm mixes and converges well and provides accurate estimates of the model's parameters.
+Moreover, they exhibited that our model outperforms benchmark models, such as the approach of \cite{Me11}, the BASAD model of \cite{Na14} and the homogeneous hidden Markov model, in terms of both variable selection and forecasting ability according to the continuous ranked probability score, the mean absolute forecasting error and the mean square forecasting error.
+The currently proposed methodology was applied to a realized volatility dataset -- detailed in \cite{Ch12} -- for predicting future observations and for predictor selection.
+The median probability model identified three predictors, one affecting the analyzed series linearly, one non-linearly and one both linearly and non-linearly.
+Using the proposed methodology we obtained improved forecasts, compared to \cite{Ch12}.